 Supplements can Help

-- Green Pastures Fermented Cod Liver Oil (FCLO) and Biotics Research Bio-D-Mulsion Forte Vitamin D3.
-Studies have found vitamin D3 and fermented cod liver oil (FCLO) to be among our strongest allies against acute respiratory illness.
-Taken in combination with vitamin D3, the adult dosage for FCLO is 8-10 capsules or 2 teaspoons daily for two weeks.
-This will boost your body's stores of vitamin D. After two weeks, take 5 capsules daily.
-Children can be given half the adult dose.
+- Biotics Research Bio-D-Mulsion Forte Vitamin D3.
+Studies have found vitamin D3 to be one our strongest allies against acute respiratory illness.
 Take vitamin D3 2000-4000 i.u. daily or as needed to keep blood levels at 40-65 ng/ml.

-- Zand Herbal Formulas Elderberry Zinc Lozenges: Taken frequently (break into smaller pieces or take whole), these lozenges provide sustained zinc exposure to your mouth and throat.
+- Zinc lozenges: Taken frequently (break into smaller pieces or take whole), these lozenges provide sustained zinc exposure to your mouth and throat.
 Nausea is a sign that your body has had enough.
 When supplementing with zinc, take 1 mg of copper for every 30 mg of zinc to avoid creating imbalances.

-- Thorne Research M.F.
-Bromelain: An extract derived from pineapple, bromelain has been found to be anti-inflammatory, especially for the sinuses.
+- Thorne Research OPC's or M.F.
+Bromelain: OPC's are broad spectrum anti-oidants and bromelain is an extract derived from pineapple.
+Bromelain has been found to be anti-inflammatory, especially for the sinuses.
 Take 1-2 capsules daily to reduce symptoms in mucus-related illnesses.
 Take bromelain between meals.

 - Bio-Immersion Original Synbiotics Formula: Take 1/4 teaspoon to start and build up to 1/2 tablespoon daily.
 Healthy gut flora makes for healthy nose flora.